 Back in 2013, CBC reached a deal to become the official cable partner for Sportsnet and TSN, starting with the 2014 Winter Olympics.
 Now, it will continue this sub-licensing agreement through the 2021 Summer Olympics.

 If you want to subscribe to Sportsnet, you’ll have to choose one of these two plans.
 Check them out.

 SN Now+ : $20.83/month for 12 months, $34.99/Month, and $9.99/Week

 As soon as you create your account, you can watch Sportsnet in Canada using the following devices:

 However, you can also subscribe to their Direct service where no cable subscription is needed.
-You have two passes – daily and monthly.
-They’re billed at $4.99 and $19.99, respectively.
+You have three passes – daily, monthly, and a 6-month one.
+They’re billed at $7.99, $19.99, and $99.95 respectively.

 TSN Direct is available on a wide range of platforms, including computers, tablets, mobile devices, Apple TV, Samsung SmartTV, and Xbox One.

 What About South Africa?